Lobo (DC Comics): Powers and abilities

 In all comic books, Lobo is portrayed as a ruthless bounty hunter.
 He only has one rule: once he takes a contract, he finishes it no matter what, even if it means risking injury.
 If he has a counter-contract for even more money, then he will fulfill the new one.

 Lobo possesses extraordinary strength of undefined limits.
 His strength, much like his other powers, varies greatly depending upon different artistic interpretations by various comic book writers.
-In some instances, he is depicted as being barely stronger than a human while, in others, he demonstrates physical strength on a similar level to Superman.
+In some instances, he is depicted as being barely able to lift a mid-size vehicle overhead while, in others, he demonstrates physical strength on a similar level to Superman.
+This extended to his legs, providing him considerable leverage and leaping abilities under any kind of planetary atmosphere.
 He has shown to be a match in strength for Etrigan the Demon each time that they have met.

 Lobo also possesses superhuman durability, which varies greatly too.
 Lobo is depicted, in some situations, as being injured by conventional bullets while, in other situations, he has the physical resiliency to stand toe to toe with Superman, survive unprotected in deep space, and withstand high level destructive weaponry and powerful explosive blasts without sustaining injury.
 He has displayed particular susceptibility to gaseous chemicals.
 In one instance, Lobo was declared immortal; after he died and went to Hell, he proved too much for the demons and, when he was then sent to Heaven, he wreaked so much havoc that he was permanently banished from the afterlife.

 If Lobo sustains injury, his accelerated healing factor enables him to regenerate damaged or destroyed tissue with superhuman speed and efficiency and little apparent pain.
 Lobo also is functionally immortal.
 He is immune to the effects of aging and disease.
 As such, even though he can sustain sufficient injury to be out of commission for quite some time, he will apparently heal from any injury, given sufficient time.
 For instance, Lobo can regenerate out of a pool of his own blood, apparently recycling the cells.

-At one time, Lobo could grow a copy of himself, possessing all of his skills and powers, out of every drop of his blood that was spilled.
-This power was removed by Vril Dox during Lobo's time with L.E.G.I.O.N., but Lobo regained it in the series Young Justice, in which he was de-aged by Klarion the Witch Boy and slaughtered while on a mission to Apokolips.
-His blood reformed into thousands of Lobo clones who waged war on the planet and then proceeded to murder each other until only one Lobo (the current one) was left.
-One of his other clones, Slobo, survived, but later began to fall apart until being dealt with by Darkseid.
-In 52, he again regenerated from a pool of blood, but no clones were created, so he no longer appears to retain this ability.